freeCodeCamp/freeCodeCamp/guide/english/tools/image-editor/index.md

 ### Web App Image Editors

 Web App Image Editors are available in-browser.
 In other words, you  do not need to leave your browser to work on an image.
 Example: the  ability to open images from a local folder/ url.
+This solution can be limited, you can do basic things only.

 ### Open Source Editors